 Now back to the inflamed aching joints.
 It seemed like my whole body chemistry was off, which is not uncommon after pregnancy.
 My ferritin (iron) levels tested low so I started taking a daily Iron Citrate supplement.
 My thyroid test (Free T4) result at 10.8 was in the low-normal range.
 Normal range is from 10 – 20.
 But I was feeling far from normal.
 What if my normal should be closer to 20?
 My homeopath recommended a low dose of Iodine.
 After two months my free T4 test result had gone up to 12.6 – my eyelashes were growing back and I was running on real energy, not on my adrenals.
 About a month before I started the Iodine, I also started to “Eat Right For Your Type”.
 I was ready to try anything (natural!) that would help.
 I don’t like taking medication and so working with food as medicine appealed to me.

-I tried eating for my blood type in 1999, a few years after Dr. Peter D’Adamo’s book was published but since my husband and I rarely cooked at home it was overwhelming to follow the program while going to restaurants.
+I tried eating for my blood type in 1999, a few years after Dr. Peter D’Adamo’s book was published but since my husband and I rarely cooked at home (this was before kids!!), it was overwhelming to follow the program while going to restaurants.
 So we both gave up.
 Fast forward to the present.
 Five months ago I decided I would give it a real effort.
 I had been eating a lot of foods recommended in the media as super-foods but my joints were telling me differently.
 I’d reference “Eat for Your Type” and low and behold all those super-foods were on my avoid list.
 Yikes!
 So I eliminated them and my joint pain went away.

 As a stay at home mom I am always grocery shopping and in the kitchen so the timing was perfect.
 I focused on eating the foods that are in the Beneficial list, which react to the body like medicine and I avoid the foods from the Avoid list, which are dramatically defined as a poison to one’s system.
 The end result?
 My joint pain is mostly gone.
 I can tell which foods trigger a bout of pain.
 It’s all very fascinating.
 But this was my experiment.
 So far it is working for me.
 It may be less convenient to follow a regimented program like this but I’ve got to tell you, it’s way less inconvenient than the debilitating joint pain I was living with.
 Being pain free is what motivates me.